These national technology networks provide infrastructure that will support a wide range of experimental medicine studies across the UK.

 The Informatics network enables rapid access to cohort data, including imaging and genetics.

 Led by Richard Wade-Martins, University of Oxford

-Enables work on cellular reprogramming, cellular phenotyping, neuronal physiology and functional genetics.
+The Stem cells network enables work on cellular reprogramming, cellular phenotyping, neuronal physiology and functional genetics.

 Led by Paul Matthews, Imperial College London

-Enables multi-site molecular and structural imaging studies (such as Deep and Frequent Phenotyping).
+The Imaging network enables multicentre molecular and structural imaging studies (such as Deep and Frequent Phenotyping).

-The MR-PET harmonisation study
+MR-PET harmonisation study

 Led by Karl Herholz, University of Manchester

 MR-PET is an exciting new scanning technique in which a magnetic resonance (MR) scan and a positron emission tomography (PET) scan are performed simultaneously.